ArmaanMediratta/aggie-monitor/README.md

 # Aggie Class Monitor

-Allows students at Texas A&M University to monitor when their classes have seats open.
+Allows students at Texas A&M University to monitor when their classes have seats open. **FOR COLLEGE STATION STUDENTS ONLY**
 ## Getting Started

 - [Installation](#Installation)